 The churches are divided up by sestiere - the six 'boroughs'

 page for Giudecca, which is not a sestiere - it's actually part of

 Dorsoduro - but is a separate enough entity to deserve its own page,

 point out that, contradictory (and maybe even contrary) as it may seem to some, this is a

 religion-free site.
 My interest is artistic, historical, and unpious.
 I am respectful of others' beliefs, usually, and expect them

 to be respectful of my personal convictions too.

 architecture, artistic highlights, unique features, the art it has lost

 covered will vary, depending on the information available and what

 makes each church interesting and worth visiting, as will the amount of

 personal observation and opinion in each piece.
-The
+The latter depends on

-I think.
+think.
 My intention is to tell you what makes each church special,

 rather than to list all of its features and contents.
 As I

 progress I'm finding that I'm becoming more interested in digging out

-the sparse facts about forgotten churches rather than writing about the churches that are well-enough covered
+the sparse facts about forgotten churches rather than writing about the

-a link to it's position on a special
+vaporetto stop and a link to it's position on a special

 Google map.
 And then there's the opening times - I'll endeavour to keep these times as accurate as